 In general, it is not permitted to make any changes to apartments without the permission of Félagsbústaðir.
 Of course, it is okay to hang pictures and other light objects on the walls.

-Who should be contacted for projects carried out by the housing association where Félagsbústaðir is in the minority?
+Who should be contacted for projects carried out by the housing association where Félagsbústaðir are in the minority?

-If you are the representative of the housing association where Félagsbústaðir owns an apartment and construction is planned, please send us an e-mail.
 Most often, we follow the majority when it comes to approval for improvements and construction of common areas.
 If the housing association is responsible for the renovation and construction for each apartment, please send us information about the project description and costs by e-mail before construction begins.
-In response, we will send you a reply.

 Do Félagsbústaðir mark parking spaces for each apartment?